jhsu802701/rails_from_scratch_rails5/09-01-users_sign_up.md

   # end
 end
 ```
+* The user registration controller above uses the default Devise setup EXCEPT when instructed otherwise.
+Because the default Devise behavior is not desired in some cases, the exceptions must be specified in the user registration controller.
 * Go to the user sign up page.
 At this point, the local server will allow you to sign up, but the second two integration tests will still fail.

 ### Test Helper